Follow freerider Johny Salido through his full Red Bull Hardline experience

 Juan Diego 'Johny' Salido was born and raised in Guadalajara, Mexico, and still lives in the family home today.

-Johny soon learned to wakeboard, surfboard, snowboard and even scuba dive.
+Johny soon learned to wakeboard, surf, snowboard and even scuba dive.
 When he was nine years old, he discovered mountain bikes.
 Having spent most of his short life riding moto, the transition to mountain bikes felt natural, and he was hooked immediately.
-His first bike was a $400 Giant Boulder SE Hardtail, which he describes as, "the worst bike you could possibly buy".
+His first bike was a US$400 Giant Boulder SE Hardtail, which he describes as "the worst bike you could possibly buy."

 My career went from 0-100 in less than a year.
 Suddenly I had a bunch of contracts and a bike sponsor, and ever since, I've been doing my best to keep the dream going